KDE/kdewin-installer/readme.txt

   	12 if remote config is not available only display installed packages 13 add update support
-  	  -> currently implemented by removing old package, installing new package by hand 16 add msvc/ming mode, with different installation roots and package filtering -> different install roots are implemented by switching the install root in the settings which reloads the config
-  	17 add support for tar + gz/bzip2 package by using external win32 tools
-  	17 only display firefox proxy option is firefox is installed
+  	  -> currently implemented by removing old package, installing new package by hand 17 add support for tar + gz/bzip2 package by using external win32 tools 18 only display firefox proxy option is firefox is installed

 2 packager